CsurillaK/HybridPositionForceControl/README.md

 # HybridPositionForceControl
-Hybrid position and force control of a 3 Dof industrial robot simulation in Matlab/Simulink.
+Hybrid position and force control of a 3 DoF industrial robot simulation in Matlab/Simulink.
 Emphasis was put on concept prove out, not simulation/control accuracy.

 ![](+Robot/Model/Media/Animation.gif)